opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 For example, if you use Elasticsearch as a backend search engine for your application or website, you can take in user queries from a search bar or a form field and pass them as parameters into a search template.
 That way, the syntax to create Elasticsearch queries is abstracted from your end users.

-Whenever you find yourself writing code to convert user input into Elasticsearch queries, you can simplify your code with search templates.
+When you're writing code to convert user input into Elasticsearch queries, you can simplify your code with search templates.
 If you need to add fields to your search query, you can just modify the template without making changes to your code.

 Search templates use the Mustache language.
 For a list of all syntax options, see the [Mustache manual](http://mustache.github.io/mustache.5.html).
 {: .note }

 ## Create search templates

 A search template has two components: the query and the parameters.
-Parameters are user inputted values that get placed into variables.
+Parameters are user-inputted values that get placed into variables.
 Variables are represented with double braces in Mustache notation.
 When encountering a variable like `{% raw %}{{var}}{% endraw %}` in the query, Elasticsearch goes to the `params` section, looks for a parameter called `var`, and replaces it with the specified value.

-You can code your application to ask your user what they want to search for and then plug in that value in the `params` object at run time.
+You can code your application to ask your user what they want to search for and then plug in that value in the `params` object at runtime.

 This command defines a search template to find a play by its name.
 The `{% raw %}{{play_name}}{% endraw %}` in the query is replaced by the value `Henry IV`: